oracle/tribuo/docs/Architecture.md

  object has been constructed and the appropriate field values inserted, but before it is published or returned from the `ConfigurationManager`.
-This `postConfig` method is used to perform the validation that would normally be performed in a constructor, and it can be called from regular constructors .
+This `postConfig` method is used to perform the validation that would normally be performed in a constructor, and it can be called from regular constructors.
   Default values for the configurable parameters can be specified in the same way default fields are usually specified.
 The `@Config` annotation has optional parameters for supplying the description, declaring whether the field is mandatory, and determining whether the field value should be redacted